gabriel-stan/digital-library-sample/README.md

 ---

-This is a Markdown file and it's best viewed with any Markdown viewer, or directly in GitHub web.
+This is a Markdown file and it's best viewed with any Markdown viewer, or directly in [GitHub web for this repo](https://github.com/gabriel-stan/digital-library-sample).